An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Background

 \section{Background}

 \textbf{Domains and topology.} We start by recalling pre-requisite notions for establishing the aforementioned denotational semantics and corresponding adequacy theorem.
 As usual we call DCPOs those partially ordered sets that are directed-complete.
-We call domains those DCPOs that are continuous~\cite{gierz03}.
-We call a DCPO pointed it it has a bottom element and we call a map between DCPOs strict if it preserves bottom elements.
-Similarly we call a functor on DCPOs strict it it preserves strict maps.
+We call domains those DCPOs that are continuous~\cite[Definition I-1.6]{gierz03}.
+We call a DCPO pointed it it has a bottom element and we call a map between pointed DCPOs strict if it preserves bottom elements.
+Similarly we call a functor on pointed DCPOs strict if it preserves strict maps.
 Given a poset $X$ its Scott topology $\sigma(X)$ consists of all those subsets $U \subseteq X$ that are upper-closed and inaccessible by directed joins: \ie\ for every directed join $\bigvee_{i \in I} x_i \in U$ there must already exist some element $x_i$ in the family $(x_i)_{i \in I}$ such that $x_i \in U$.
 Another important topology on $X$ is the lower topology $\omega(X)$.
 It is generated by the subbasis of closed sets $\{\upclos x \mid x \in X \}$.
 Yet another important topology is the Lawson topology $\lambda(X)$ which is generated by the subbasis $\sigma(X) \cup \omega(X)$ (see details in~\cite[Section III-1]{gierz03}).
 When treating a poset $X$ as a topological space we will be tacitly referring to its Scott topology unless stated otherwise.
 A domain $X$ is called coherent if the intersection of two compact saturated subsets in $X$ is again compact.
+Finally note that every set can be regarded as a coherent domain by taking the discrete order.
+We will often tacitly rely on this fact.

 Let $\Dcpo$ be the category of DCPOs and continuous maps.
 Let $\Dom$ and $\Coh$ be the full subcategories of $\Dcpo$ whose objects are respectively domains and coherent domains.
 We thus obtain the chain of inclusions $\Coh \hookrightarrow \Dom \hookrightarrow \Dcpo$.
 Next, let $\catC$ be any full subcategory of $\Dcpo$.
 Since it is a full subcategory the inclusion $\catC \hookrightarrow \Dcpo$ reflects limits and colimits~\cite[Definition 13.22]{adamek09}.
 This property is very useful in domain theory because domain theoreticians often work in full subcategories of $\Dcpo$.
 It is well-known for example that $\Dcpo$-products of (coherent) domains where only finitely many are non-pointed are (coherent) domains as well~\cite[Proposition 5.1.54 and Exercise 8.3.33]{larrecq13}.
 It follows that such limits are also limits in $\Dom$, and if the involved domains are coherent then they are limits in $\Coh$ as well.
 The same reasoning applies to coproducts: $\Dcpo$-coproducts of (coherent) domains are (coherent) domains as well~\cite[Proposition 5.1.59 and Proposition 5.2.34]{larrecq13}.
 Finally observe that $\Dcpo$ is distributive and that this applies to any full subcategory of $\Dcpo$ that is closed under binary (co)products.
 This includes for example $\Dom$ and $\Coh$.